SH1W4/WinDiagKit/SECURITY.md

 ## Supported Versions

-We take security seriously in WinDiagKit.
+We take security seriously in Orbit-DevOps.
 The following versions are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |